 Finally, I’ll leave you with a few essential tips to remember.
 Not every parent or student will need to go through every one of these stages, and some will go through it several times.
 What do I mean by that?
 Well, statistically about 2-4% of those in the attract stage will jump directly to calling you.
 5-15% will choose to call you in the convert stage, and approximately 80% will become choose to enroll in the engage stage.
 Some people will become aware of your school in the attract stage, then get distracted by life and end up coming back to you later.
 When they come back, they may have to start toward the beginning of the funnel or life may have changed for them and they are ready to close right now!
 Consistency is vital as is relating to each person in the correct stage of the buying cycle.
 For example, you don’t want to send the person who just signed up for your podcast and email that says welcome to our school!
 Instead, it should be welcome to our podcast; we are thrilled you are interested in learning more about _____________.

 The buying cycle may sound like a lot, but it is vital to understand how the modern, digital-savvy customer engages with your school so you can know how to move them through the cycle.
 If you want some help or want to talk to someone about what an inbound buying cycle looks like for your private school, we would be happy to talk with you.
 We offer free assessments, and we love to talk shop!
-Shoot me an email at [email protected] or sign up for one of our free consultations with our VP of Marketing, Jennifer Christensen.
-We can’t wait to meet you!
+Shoot me an email at [email protected] or sign up with me for a free consultuion.
+I can’t wait to meet you!